History of Nicaragua

 Nicaragua is a nation in Central America.
 It is located about midway between Mexico and Colombia, bordered by Honduras to the north and Costa Rica to the south.
 Nicaragua ranges from the Caribbean Sea on the nation's east coast, and the Pacific Ocean bordering the west.
 Nicaragua also possesses a series of islands and cays located in the Caribbean Sea.

-Nicaragua's name is derived from Nicarao, the name of the Nahuatl-speaking tribe which inhabited the shores of Lake Nicaragua before the Spanish conquest of the Americas, and the Spanish word agua, meaning water, due to the presence of the large Lake Cocibolca (or Lake Nicaragua) and Lake Managua (or Lake Xolotlán), as well as lagoons and rivers in the region.
+The etymology of Nicaragua is Nicānāhuac, which was the name the Nicaraos, a Nawat-speaking people, gave to western Nicaragua and northwestern Costa Rica.
+It means "here lies Anahuac" in Nahuatl and is a combination of the words "Nican" (here), and "Ānāhuac", which in turn is a combination of the words "atl" (water) and "nahuac", a locative meaning "surrounded".
+Therefore the literal translation of Nicanahuac is "here surrounded by water".
+It is a geographical endonym that refers to the large bodies of water surrounding the land the Nicaraos inhabited, the Pacific Ocean, lakes Nicaragua and Xolotlan, and the rivers and lagoons.
+In addition it fits the theory that the etymology references bodies of water inside the country.

 Pre-Columbian Nicaragua

-The Nawa language group of people migrated from Central Mexico after 500 CE.

-Mostthis area are related to Chibcha, spoken by groups in northern Colombia.
-Eastern Nicaragua's population consisted of extended families or tribes.
+Western Nicaragua was populated by Mesoamerican groups such as the Nicaraos and Chorotegas, who were agriculturalists, and cultivated maize, cacao, tomatoes, avocados, squash, beans, and chili, which was the typical Mesoamerican diet.
+The Nicarao also dined on various meats such as turkey, deer, iguana, mute dogs, and fish from the sea, rivers, lakes and lagoons.
+Eastern Nicaragua was populated by Misumalpan and Chibchan-speaking groups, belonging to the Isthmo-Colombian area.
+Here, the population consisted of extended families or tribes.
 Food was obtained by hunting, fishing, and slash-and-burn agriculture.
 Crops like cassava and pineapples were the staple foods.
 The people of eastern Nicaragua appear to have traded with and been influenced by the native peoples of the Caribbean, as round thatched huts and canoes, both typical of the Caribbean, were common in eastern Nicaragua.

-When the Spanish arrived in western Nicaragua in the early 16th century, they found three principal tribes, each with a different culture and language: the Niquirano, the Chorotegano, and the Chontal.
-Each one of these diverse groups occupied much of Nicaragua territory, with independent chieftains who ruled according to each group's laws and customs.
-Their weapons consisted of swords, lances, and arrows made out of wood.
+When the Spanish arrived in western Nicaragua in the early 16th century, they found three principal tribes, each with a different culture and language: the Nicarao, the Chorotega, and the Chontal.
+Each of these diverse groups occupied much of Nicaragua's territory, with independent chieftains who ruled according to each group's laws and customs.
+Their weapons consisted of swords, lances, and arrows made from wood.
 Monarchy was the form of government of most tribes; the supreme ruler was the chief, or cacique, who, surrounded by his princes, formed the nobility.
-Laws and regulations were disseminated by royal messengers who visited each township and assembled the inhabitants to give their chief's orders.
+Laws and regulations were disseminated by royal messengers who visited each township and assembled the inhabitants to give their chief orders.

-Occupying the territory between Lake Nicaragua and the Pacific Coast, the Niquirano were governed by chief Nicarao, or Nicaragua, a rich ruler who lived in Nicaraocali, now the city of Rivas.
-The Chorotegano lived in the central region.
-These two groups had intimate contact with the Spanish conquerors, paving the way for the racial mix of native and European stock now known as mestizos.
-The Chontal (which means foreigner in Nahua) occupied the central mountain region.
-This group was smaller than the other two, and it is not known when they first settled in Nicaragua.